Aug/03/13 07:42 PM

 Jul/22/12 11:19 AM

 While the beach did not appear to be as littered as usual on a summer Saturday morning due to a rather rainy Friday, the volunteers filled about 10 large trash bags.
 They picked up many cans, plastic bottles and caps, countless cigarette butts, and among other things a kayak paddle, a woman's black and pink bra and dirty diapers.
-Students from UW's Environmental Studies program each donated over 3 hours of their time and picked up alot of spent fireworks on Constellation Beach - fireworks that leave toxic residue that ends up in the water.
-We even had a family drive all the way from Ellensburg just to pick up trash on the beach.
-Brooklyn, the "almost" 9 year old daughter, read about seals on our website, saw the post about Sandy and told her mom and dad that she wanted to come help seal pups by cleaning up the beach.
-We can't thank everyone enough for helping out today.
-A minimum of 120 hours were donated yesterday morning (we have not yet tallied the worksheets for an actual figure).
-All of these volunteers are a true inspiration!
+Students from UW's Environmental Studies program each donated over 3 hours of their time, picking up bags of trash including spent fireworks on Constellation Beach - fireworks that leave toxic residue and contaminate the Sound.
+We even had a family drive all the way from Ellensburg, well over 100 miles each way, just to pick up trash on the beach!
+Brooklyn, the "almost" 9 year old daughter, read about seals on our website, saw the post about Sandy and told her mom and dad (super-parents Vanessa and Kevin) that she wanted to come help seal pups by cleaning up the beach.
+We can't thank everyone enough for helping out.
+A total of 128.5 hours were donated yesterday morning.
+All of these volunteers are a true inspiration and made a difference for our sea life.
+Special kudos to SS vols David and Eilene Hutchinson and Larry Carpenter.

 Jul/09/12 05:44 AM